xinthose/Netplan-GUI/INSTALL.md

 ## Troubleshooting

-- consult the following log files for errors (they can be viewed in a browser on the same PC at <http://localhost/logs>)
+- Consult the following log files for errors (they can be viewed in a browser on the same PC at <http://localhost/logs>)
   - `/var/www/html/logs/netplan-gui-error.log`
   - `/var/www/html/logs/netplan-gui-rest-error.log`
   - `/var/www/html/logs/netplan-gui-rest.log`